patrickm663/patrickm663/README.md

 ### Hi there 👋

+I am an actuarial consultant and developer from Cape Town, South Africa.

+As a consultant, my focus is on applying machine learning to actuarial problems across the end-to-end pipeline.

+I like working with Cloud services and aim to start sitting AWS certification exams this 2023.

+On the actuarial side, I am sitting my Fellowship exams through ASSA.

+- 🔭 I’m currently working on a database backend for my parents' website and preparing for the Cloud Practitioner's exam
+- 🌱 I’m currently learning Julia with Flux.jl, and Python's Streamlit for dashboarding
+- 👯 I'm open to collaboration
+- 📫 How to reach me: through here on GitHub; or my personal site https://patrickmoehrke.com where you can contact me directly
+- 💬 I'd love to chat about all things Linux, programming, and ML!

 <!--
 **patrickm663/patrickm663** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.